RedPitaya/RedPitaya/README.md

-# Red Pitaya Ecosystem and Applications
+# RED PITAYA ECOSYSTEM AND APPLICATIONS

 Here you will find the sources of various software components of the Red Pitaya system.
 The components are mainly contained in dedicated